-This ratio consists of taking three steps—right foot, left foot, right—on the inhale, then two steps—left foot, right foot—on the exhale.
+This Ratio consists of taking three steps—right foot, left foot, right—on the inhale, then two steps—left foot, right foot—on the exhale.

-And as I have already stated, opting for an odd-even breathing ratio may help prevent discomfort and injury since you’re alternating between landing on your right and left foot on the onset of the exhale.
+And as I have already stated, opting for an odd-even breathing ratio may help prevent discomfort and injury since you’re alternating between landing on your right and left foot at the onset of the exhale.

-This pattern may also help prevent painful side stitches and painful diaphragm cramps that plague many runners on the road.
+This pattern may also help prevent painful side stitches and diaphragm cramps that plague many runners on the road.

 The 2:2 Ratio

-The 2:2 is a good recipe for steady state cardio, such as tempo runs, and marathon pace training.
+The 2:2 is a good recipe for steady state cardio, such as tempo runs and marathon pace training.

 This, in theory, may cause one side of your body to withstand a greater stress load when running.